-Adedeji explores his sexuality in “What Made You This Way” by Enyinna Nnabuihe, the newest entry to our New Voices catalog.
+Adedeji explores his sexuality in “What Made You This Way” by Enyinna Nnabuihe, this entry to our New Voices catalog.
 Spurred by memories of his friend Sochima, Adedeji must navigate around his family’s traditional values to reach a full understanding of his true identity.
-Read on below.

 When your home is built near a highway, you see everything—thefts, gangs, deaths, even prostitutes, at night.
 You have even seen two boys prancing the roads with their hands in each other’s rear pockets.
 You didn’t know what that meant, what they were; you thought they were mere friends when you saw them that evening, for you were barely seven.
 But now, as you remember all of these things that made you this way, blood rushing through your veins at the side of your neck to your groin, you are seemingly attracted to the memory of the thinner, taller boy, and you wish you were the muscular one ten years ago that felt the flesh of his buttocks through the rear pocket of his skinny jeans.
 You see, it is almost impossible to keep count of all the things you had seen that your mother and father, your sister Idara, and all those poke-nosing aunties called evil.
 If they knew you had grown to become what you saw, would they call you evil?
 Was it your fault?
 Why was your home even built near a highway to start with?
 Why was your window the one that graced the bloodstained roads that often paved the way for sex workers and the tear-rubber jeeps they preferably hopped into—their counterparts?
 Why did you glare at your windowsill more than you did at your family’s television?